 |Human chorionic gonadotrophin||Always send this off for male patients to rule out an hCG secreting tumour.|

 NB: A common presentation is premature adrenarche (pubic and/or axillary hair) in a child <7 years of age.
 In this case, if the X-ray of the left hand and wrist shows bone age maturity of >2 years above chronological age, request 17 OHP, DHEAS, androstenedione and testosterone to rule out late onset CAH as mentioned above.

 Any other tests?

 If the above tests don’t point in any particular direction, the next investigation would be a GnRH agonist stimulation test.
 It can be performed locally at most hospitals, but isn’t something you’d be requesting without discussing with a paediatric endocrinologist first.
-A GnRH agonist stimulation test is used for children who have normal LH/FSH levels, but have ongoing signs of pubertal progression.
+A GnRH agonist stimulation test is used for children who have normal LH/FSH levels, but have ongoing signs of puberty progressing.

-Imaging should be considered if blood results are abnormal, or if suggested following discussion with your consultant or paediatric endocrinologist.
+Imaging is your next stop if blood results are abnormal, or if suggested after discussing with your consultant or paediatric endocrinologist.

 - MRI brain to look for a central mass/abnormality.

 - Pelvic USS for girls to assess for uterine and ovarian volume or ovarian cysts, and in boys to assess for a testicular tumour.